ncbarber/final-Databreak/README.md

 - [ ] ⭐ Use different layers and masks to manage collisions and document this in the <code>README.md</code>
 - [X] ⭐ Incorporate pop into your HUD or title screen using <code>Tween</code> or <code>AnimationPlayer</code>
 - [X] ⭐ Include an AI-controlled character
-- [ ] ⭐ Add a pause menu that includes, at minimum, the ability to resume or return to the main menu
+- [X] ⭐ Add a pause menu that includes, at minimum, the ability to resume or return to the main menu
 - [ ] ⭐ The game is released publicly on <code>itch.io</code>, with all the recommended accompanying text, screenshots, gameplay videos, <i>etc.</i>

-We have done everything needed in order to get an A on this iteration of the final project!
+We have done everything needed in order to get an A on this final iteration of the final project!

 ## Third-Party Resources